315+ Telescopes Ranked

 The Dobsonian Mount with Starmax 90

-The StarMax’s tabletop mount is the same “Dobsonian” single-arm mount supplied with most inexpensive tabletop scopes, which are almost-always Newtonian reflectors.
-However, the shorter focal lengths of those scopes make them more suited for wide-field, low-power use, where the ability to fine-tune the scope’s position isn’t as crucial.
+The StarMax’s tabletop mount is the same “Dobsonian” single-arm mount supplied with most inexpensive tabletop scopes, which are almost always Newtonian reflectors.
+However, those Newtonian reflector tabletops’ shorter-focal-lengths make them more suited for wide-field, low-power use, where the ability to fine-tune the scope’s position isn’t as crucial.

-In addition, a tabletop Dobsonian mount can be frustrating and tedious to use with a primarily high-power instrument like the StarMax 90.
-The StarMax’s compact optical design and resulting short tube make fine adjustments even more difficult, as the tube is harder to use as a lever to pivot the instrument accurately.
+The StarMax’s extremely short tube make fine adjustments even more difficult, as its harder for me to use the tube as a lever to pivot the instrument accurately.
 If you have large hands, like myself, it can be hard to aim the telescope without grossly over-adjusting or obstructing most of the aperture as you attempt to maneuver the scope around the sky.
-This being said, the mount is at least steady once you get it on target, but it is certainly not the best that could be supplied for a 90mm Maksutov-Cassegrain design.
+This being said, the mount is very steady once I get it on target, but I’m inclined to believe that it is certainly not the best mount that could be supplied for a 90mm Maksutov-Cassegrain design.

 Should I buy a used Orion StarMax 90mm Tabletop?